Two shot in Parkway Village neighborhood

 MEMPHIS, Tenn. — Memphis Police responded to a shooting call off Perkins and Knight Arnold where they found two people had been shot.

-Memphis Fire Department said that someone was transferred to Le Bonheur’s in critical condition and another victim was taken to Regional One Hospital in critical condition.
+Memphis Police said a male teenager was transferred to Le Bonheur’s in critical condition and another victim, a woman, was taken to Regional One Hospital in critical condition.

 Police said that a man was detained on the scene, and MPD said this is an ongoing investigation.